 All the modern laptops and mobiles are capable of using both bandwidths, it depends on the Wi-Fi adapter which is inside the device to catch the Wi-Fi signal.
 2.4 GHz is the default bandwidth supported by all the devices.
 2.4 GHz can cover a big range of areas to spread the Wi-Fi signal but the frequency is low, so in simple words, the speed of the internet is less and 5 GHz bandwidth is for a lower range of area but the frequency is high so the speed is very high.

 Let’s say, if there is an internet connection of 60 MB/s bandwidth, then for 2.4 GHz bandwidth, it provides approx 30 to 45 MB/s of bandwidth connection and for 5 GHz bandwidth, it provides approx 50 to 57 MB/s bandwidth.

 The concept of Wi-Fi is very old but its implementation is not so old.
 At first ALOHA System is a wireless network system that is used to connect Hawaii island via a network in the year 1971.
 Where the protocol is used for this was ALOHA protocol and the network used packet transfer.
 Later it’s converted to IEEE 802.11 protocol.

-Then in 1994 Dr. Alex Hills introduced a research project on the wireless network, which provided coverage of network to 7 buildings wirelessly.
+Then in 1994, Dr. Alex Hills introduced a research project on the wireless network, which provided coverage of the network to 7 buildings wirelessly.

 Then in 1996 Commonwealth Scientific and Industrial Research Organization (CSIRO) introduced a wireless network based on the same protocol 802.11, later it was known as IEEE 802.11a standards.